-The short skates with no toe stops and at least the breakdancing-like moves used in the film are associated with post-roller disco "jam skating."
-Both came onto the scene in the '80s.
-Roller disco skates had high-cut boots like figure skaters and had toe stops.
+The breakdancing-like moves and short skates with no toe stops are associated with post-roller disco "jam skating," which started in the 1980s.
+Roller disco skates had high-cut boots like figure skates and toe stops.
 See more »

 Was this review helpful to you?